Luucko/ErasmusGo/doc/Plan.md

 ---

-## **Step 2: Define User Stories**
+## **User Stories**
-**Yes, starting with User Stories is a great idea!** It will help prioritize and define your work.
-Write these using the template:
+To help prioritizing and to define our work, we created user stories for the different roles our users could take up:

+### New Erasmus Student Role
-- **As a [type of user], I want to [goal], so that I can [benefit].**
+- As a new Erasmus student, I want to get in contact with my professors before attending the first lecture, so that I can clarify any doubts about the course.

-### Example User Stories for ErasmusGo:
-1. **As a new Erasmus student, I want to locate classrooms on a map, so that I can find my classes easily.**
+- As a new Erasmus student, I want to locate classrooms on a map, so that I can find my classes easily.
+- As a new Erasmus student, I want to be guided through the first steps I need to complete on campus, such as registering at the international office and activating my personal account, so that I can settle in quickly.

+### Studying Erasmus Student Role
-2. **As a student, I want to view a list of upcoming events, so I can participate and meet others.**
+-As a student, I want to view a list of upcoming events, so I can participate and meet others.
-3. **As a student, I want to access a calendar with school deadlines and meetings, so that I stay organized.**
+-As a student, I want to access a calendar with holidays and important dates, so that I stay organized.
-4. **As a student from another country, I want to find others from my country, so that I can connect with them.**
+-As a student from another country, I want to find others from my country, so that I can connect with them.
+-As a non-native Portuguese-speaking student, I want to learn some basic Portuguese to survive and to receive information on how to learn more Portuguese.
+-As a student, I want to find out how I can get to school using public transport, so I can plan my commute.
+-As a student, I want to know what discounts I qualify for by being a student, so that I can save money.
-5. **As a student, I want to recover my account if I forget my password, so that I can continue using the app.**
+-As a student, I want to recover my password if I forget it, so that I can regain access to my account without contacting an administrator.

-Write down **10-15 stories** based on your use cases.
-This will act as the foundation for your functional requirements.
+### Administrator Role
+- As an administrator, I want to be able to add new upcoming events, so that the Erasmus students can see them in their calendars.
+- As an administrator, I want to be able to change a student’s information if necessary, so that the data remains accurate.

 ---